-The student will be notified of the Appeal Board's decision in writing by the Secretary within 5 working days.
-The outcome of the referred decision will be provided to the Secretary within 20 working days and will include the reasons for the decision made.
-The student will then be notified in writing of the final appeal outcome by the Secretary within 5 working days receipt of the referred decision.
+The student will be notified of the Appeal Board's decision in writing by the Secretary within 7 calendar days.
+The outcome of the referred decision will be provided to the Secretary within 28 calendar days of the Appeal Board and will include the reasons for the decision made.
+The student will then be notified in writing of the final appeal outcome by the Secretary within 7 calendar days receipt of the referred decision.
 The referred decision will be deemed final and the student will be issued with a Completion of Procedures letter including details of the OIA Scheme (see section 11).